128technology/docs/docs/plugin_http_probe.md

 :::

 ## Overview
-Once installed and configured properly, the plugin will do the following operations on the router
+Once installed and configured properly, the plugin will do the following operations on the router.

-* Launch as set of HTTP(s) monitor services which will ping the configured HTTP or HTTPs URL at the configured frequency
+* Launch a set of HTTP(s) monitor services which will probe the configured HTTP or HTTPs URL at the configured frequency
 * Periodically update the load-balancer APIs with the up/down status on service-paths associated with the http-probes

 :::note